Record an overpayment

 • The original invoice is fully settled and marked as Paid.

-• A new overpayment document has been created for the extra $40, marked as Unpaid (which means the credit is sitting there waiting to be used).
+• A new overpayment document has been created for the extra $40, marked as Unpaid (which means the credit is available and waiting to be used).

 Gimbla invoices dashboard displaying a fully paid original invoice and a newly created unpaid overpayment document